garfix/nligems/doc/internals.md

 An NLI responds to the user by

-- giving a canned response ("I don't know")
+- giving a canned response ("I don't know", "Thank you")
 - generating a custom response ("She married to Lord Byron")
 - asking for clarification ("Do you mean [a] ... [b] ...")
+- admission of inability ("I do not know this person", "I do not understand the word 'vehicle'")

 A cooperative response would always give some extra information that may be helpful but not explicitly asked.